 All students are required to complete the General Education core, the Christian Studies core, the Communication Studies core and the Media Communication Major core along with course from one of the supporting Communication Arts elective tracks.
-On top of these, the student may add a supporting program from another discipline, a minor degree and/or general electives.
+On top of these, the student may add a minor degree and/or general electives.
 A total of 124 credits are needed for program completion